Azure/azure-sdk-for-js/sdk/ai/ai-projects/review/ai-projects.api.md

     type: "other";
 }

+// Warning: (ae-forgotten-export) The symbol "VectorStoreChunkingStrategyRequestParent_2" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "VectorStoreAutoChunkingStrategyRequest_2" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "VectorStoreStaticChunkingStrategyRequest_2" needs to be exported by the entry point index.d.ts
+//
 // @public
-export type VectorStoreChunkingStrategyRequest = VectorStoreChunkingStrategyRequestParent | VectorStoreAutoChunkingStrategyRequest | VectorStoreStaticChunkingStrategyRequest;
+export type VectorStoreChunkingStrategyRequest = VectorStoreChunkingStrategyRequestParent_2 | VectorStoreAutoChunkingStrategyRequest_2 | VectorStoreStaticChunkingStrategyRequest_2;

 // @public
 export interface VectorStoreChunkingStrategyRequestParent {